simonsben/undergrad_thesis/README.md

 This repo is for work related to our 4th year thesis project on network contagion modelling.
 We use the Polya contagion model to allow for easy computation and micro level modelling (vs. macro level in more commonly used techniques sych as SIS).
-Specifically, we look at optimizing the initial distribution of balls to minimize the network infection at time N.
+Specifically, we look at optimizing the initial distribution of balls to minimize the network infection at time n.

 ## Mathematical background